sl4m/gnu_smalltalk_koans/README.markdown

 ### Inspiration and Credits

-GNU Smalltalk Koans were inspired by Edgecase's Ruby Koans and Aaron Bedra's Clojure Koans (now maintained by Colin Jones).
+GNU Smalltalk Koans were inspired by Edgecase's Ruby Koans and [Aaron Bedra's](http://twitter.com/#!/abedra) Clojure Koans (now maintained by [Colin Jones](http://twitter.com/#!/trptcolin)).

-Thanks to [Matt Yoho](http://twitter.com/#!/mattyoho) of the Ruby Koans team for letting me port some of the koans over.
+Thanks to [Matt Yoho](http://twitter.com/#!/mattyoho) at Edgecase for letting me port some of the koans over.

 Other thanks: